Treatment Options

 BACK TO MAIN INDEX

 Once you have completed a registration form, a clinician will review this and if we are able to assist you then you will be invited for an assessment.
-Following this you will usually be offered treatment, the specifics of which will be considered on a case-by-case basis.
+Following this assessment, a treatment plan would usually be formulated depending on your particular circumstances and presenting issues.
+This may include medication, talking therapy and/or ongoing case management sessions.
 In some cases, we will need to signpost or refer you for treatment elsewhere if we are unable to meet your needs.

 A doctor speaking to a patient